 Protection includes things like proper nutrition, medical care, and maternity leave.
 All of these things have an associated cost.
 Where are the increased costs going to come from during the first nine months?
 Do you have insurance to cover medical expenses, investors (grandparents) willing to give or loan you money, enough savings to cover everything?

 Before the new baby, or employee shows up for work, you need to have his work area prepped and ready.
-A crib, diapers, wipes, uniforms, toys, and lots of other stuff the baby industrial complex will tell you is required.
-The amount you purchase varies according your business wants and needs.
+A crib, diapers, diaper bag, wipes, uniforms, toys, and lots of other stuff the baby industrial complex will tell you is required.
+The amount you purchase varies according to your business wants and needs.

 I bought a lot of stuff on Amazon which helped to keep costs down.
 Also look into purchasing some items used.
 Lots of people have clothes, toys and blankets they would be happy to get rid of.
 Some items though like cribs and car seats should be purchased new for safety reasons.